learn-co-students/intro-to-capybara-online-web-pt-051319/README.md

 6. A simple Sinatra Form Application - We also built a simple Sinatra application that has two routes, a GET and a POST, displaying a form, accepting the form input, and sending a dynamic response.

 Great job!

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-to-capybara' title='Intro To Capybara'>Intro To Capybara</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/intro-to-capybara'>Intro to Capybara Tests</a> on Learn.co and start learning to code for free.</p>